addas3/game-hangman/README.md

 ### Credits

-* Code Institute for the deployment terminal
+* Code Institute for the deployment terminal.
-* Code Institute Love Sandwishes Project for inspiration and practice
+* Code Institute Love Sandwishes Project for inspiration and practice.
-* Code Institute Battleship Game Project for inspiration and practice
+* Code Institute Battleship Game Project for inspiration and practice.
+* Slack groups it gives me good inspiration.